gvwilson/buildtogether.tech/src/methods/index.md

 ## Controlled Experiments

-The first method that empirical research uses is [%i "controlled experiments" %]controlled experiments[%/i%]: subjects are given a task and some aspect of their performance is measured.
-Subjects are typically divided into a [%i "control group" %][%g control_group "control group" %][%/i%] (who do things as normal) and a [%i "treatment group" %][%g treatment_group "treatment group" %][%/i%] (who do things in an alternative way).
+The first method that empirical research uses is controlled experiments[%i "controlled experiments" %]: subjects are given a task and some aspect of their performance is measured.
+Subjects are typically divided into a [%g control_group "control group" %][%i "control group" %] (who do things as normal) and a [%g treatment_group "treatment group" %][%i "treatment group" %] (who do things in an alternative way).
 If the difference between the groups is large enough statistically, the experimenter can say that the treatment probably has an effect on outcomes.

 There are several traps in this for the unwary [%b DeOliveiraNeto2019 %]:

-[%i "experimenter bias" %]Experimenter bias[%/i%].
+Experimenter bias[%i "experimenter bias" %].
 :   People have many biases, both conscious and unconscious.
 In order to make
     sure that these don't inadvertently affect the results, subjects should be assigned to groups at random.
-Going even further, experiments in medicine are often [%i "double blind experiments" %][%g double_blind "double blind" %][%/i%]: neither the subject nor the person administering the treatment knows which subjects are getting the new heart medication and which are getting a [%i "placebo" %][%g placebo "placebo" %][%/i%].
+Going even further, experiments in medicine are often [%g double_blind "double blind" %][%i "double blind experiments" %]: neither the subject nor the person administering the treatment knows which subjects are getting the new heart medication and which are getting a [%g placebo "placebo" %][%i "placebo" %].
 It's usually not possible to achieve this when doing software engineering experiments.

-[%i "significance hacking" %]Significance hacking[%/i%].
+Significance hacking[%i "significance hacking" %].
 :   If you measure enough things and look for enough correlations, you will
     almost certainly find *something* that passes a test for statistical significance.
 For example, there is a strong correlation between the number of letters in winning words in spelling competitions and the number of people killed by venomous spiders [%b Vigen2015 %].
-To guard against this, researchers should [%i "pre-registration of experiments" %][%g pre_registration "pre-register" %][%/i%] their analyses, i.e., say in advance what they're going to compare against what, and then use various statistical techniques that require a higher standard of proof when they are checking more possible combinations.
+To guard against this, researchers should [%g pre_registration "pre-register" %][%i "pre-registration of experiments" %] their analyses, i.e., say in advance what they're going to compare against what, and then use various statistical techniques that require a higher standard of proof when they are checking more possible combinations.

-[%i "negative results (failure to publish)" %]Failure to publish negative results[%/i%].
+Failure to publish negative results[%i "negative results (failure to publish)" %].
 :   An experiment isn't a failure if it doesn't find something that is
     statistically significant: ruling something out is just as useful as finding something new.
 However, negative results are not as exciting (and not as